TrellixVulnTeam/luigi_3P9D/README.md

 end
 ```

-You may also provide an `else` branch.
-It will be executed if the condition is false:
+You may also provide one or several `else if` branches, and a final `else` branch.
+Each `else if` branch will be executed if the condition is true (and the previous ones were false).
+The final `else` branch will be executed if all previous conditions were false.

 ```ruby
 choice = 1